“Buoy Composition II” oil on canvas by Paul Brent

 Q: Can you describe what the region looks like?

 Brent: Downtown Panama City and the major commercial corridors were hit badly with missing roofs and blown-out windows.
-Large metal buildings were especially hit, like warehouses and boat storage facilities.
+Large metal buildings were hit especially hard, such as warehouses and boat storage facilities.
 Marinas and church after church were destroyed.
-Residential areas that had oaks and large pines received major roof damage with trunks and limbs making holes, sometimes cutting buildings in two.
+Residential areas with oaks and large pines sustained major roof damage, as trunks and limbs made holes, sometimes cutting buildings in two.
 Every roof has a blue tarp on it.
 Many people called it a war zone.
-Farther east, complete structures were wiped out.
+Further east, complete structures were wiped out.

-Brent: It’s in the downtown area very close to the water.
+Brent: It’s in the downtown area, very close to the water.
 My studio was on the second floor.
 I had a glass block wall that was facing north.
 I had excellent lighting for painting.
-Half the roof peeled, the glass wall collapsed and my studio became ground zero for our office.
+Half the roof peeled off, the glass wall collapsed, and my studio became ground zero for our office.

 Q: Did people evacuate?
 Was there a warning?

-Brent: The surprise was, everybody knew pretty much where it was going to going to hit.
-But it was first predicted to be a Category 2, then predicted to be a Category 3.
-It was not until the last day, that they said “Oh, no, it’s going up to Category 4.”
+Brent: The surprise was that everybody knew pretty much where it was going to hit.
+But it was first predicted to be Category 2, then Category 3.
+It was not until the last day that they said, “Oh, no, it’s going up to Category 4.”
 We’ve had several 3s come through this area.
 People were sort of like: “We can live through a (Category) 3.”
-It suddenly went up to a 4, went to a 4-plus, it was right on the edge between a 4 and 5.
-There were some places that winds were clocked at over 150 mph.
+It suddenly went up to a 4, then to a 4-plus; and it was right on the edge between a 4 and a 5.
+There were some places where winds were clocked at over 150 mph.
 That will pretty much destroy any structure.
 Homes in Mexico Beach that were not on pilings are just slabs now.

 Q: Seaside is vulnerable in a Cascadia Subduction Zone event.
 Do you find lessons to be learned from Hurricane Michael?

-Brent: With homes on both coasts, it looks like we’re being hit by a double whammy.
-We enjoy living here during the cooler months and we enjoy living in Seaside in the warmer months.
+Brent: With homes on both coasts, it looks like a double whammy is hitting us.
+We enjoy living here during the cooler months, and in Seaside during the warmer months.
 We don’t think that it’s going to change that part of our lives.
 If you’re in any coastal area, no matter where it is, you’re in danger of some sort of natural disaster.
 I have relatives in Oklahoma.
 I remember as a young child going through areas hit by tornadoes.
 It was like looking at what I’m looking at now.

 Q: Are you putting your gallery and house together?